High-performance off-road pickup with outstanding comfort levels

 - Some rivals way faster (on road)

-We have driven the Ford Ranger Raptor extensively on and off road in Morocco as well as right here in the UK.
+This 2021 Ford Ranger Raptor review is based on an extensive amount of driving on and off road in Morocco as well as right here in the UK, plus an on-going long-term test.
 Prepare to bend your brain around a pickup truck that makes no rational sense whatsoever, but still has us looking at our bank statements, trying to find the large amount of necessary cash.

 What is the Ford Ranger Raptor?